Sri Lanka

 gov.lk

-Sri Lanka has a population of approximately 22 million people and is home to many cultures, languages, and ethnicities.
-The Sinhalese people form the majority of the nation's population, followed by the Tamils, who are the largest minority group and are concentrated in northern Sri Lanka; both groups have played an influential role in the island's history.
-Other long-established groups include the Moors, Indian Tamils, Burghers, Malays, Chinese, and Vedda.[14]
+Sri Lanka has a population of approximately 22 million and is home to several cultures, languages and ethnicities.
+The Sinhalese people form the majority of the population, followed by the Sri Lankan Tamils, who are the largest minority group and are concentrated in northern Sri Lanka; both groups have played an influential role in the island's history.
+Other long-established groups include the Moors, Indian Tamils, Burghers, Malays, Chinese, and Vedda.[13]

-Sri Lanka is a developing country, ranking 73rd on the Human Development Index.
+Sri Lanka is a developing country, ranking 78th on the Human Development Index.
 It is the highest-ranked South Asian nation in terms of development and has the second-highest per capita income in South Asia.
-However, the ongoing economic crisis has resulted in the collapse of its currency, rising inflation, and a humanitarian crisis due to a severe shortage of essentials.
-It has also led to an eruption of street protests, with citizens successfully demanding that the President and the Government step down.[22]
-The country has had a long history of engagement with modern international groups: it is a founding member of the SAARC and a member of the United Nations, the Commonwealth of Nations, the G77 and the Non-Aligned Movement.
+The country has had a long history of engagement with modern international groups; it is a founding member of the SAARC, the G77 and the Non-Aligned Movement, as well as a member of the United Nations and the Commonwealth of Nations.

 5. ^ "2018 Report on International Religious Freedom: Sri Lanka".
 United States Department of State.
+Archived from the original on 11 December 2019.
 Retrieved 3 March 2022.

 7. ^ De Silva, K. M. (1981).
 A History of Sri Lanka.
 University of California Press.
 ISBN 978-0-19-561655-2.
 A History of Sri Lanka.